Posted on June 1st, 2021 by Zane Cagle

 Filing an Injury Claim Should be Easy, But Frequently it is Not.

 If you are in a car accident and you are injured, then you will probably need assistance in order to get the compensation you deserve and need.
-Insurance companies do not automatically pay medical bills, lost wages and other damages without a lot of documentation.
-Documentation that has to be coordinated through your doctor’s offices, surgeons, hospitals, employers and police.
-Getting the appropriate documentation together and making sure that all of the documentation and evidence supports your claim can be complicated and time consuming.
-Meanwhile, you are going to doctor’s appointments, recuperating from your injuries and trying to get back to work.
+Insurance companies do not automatically pay medical bills, lost wages, and other damages without a lot of documentation.
+Documentation that has to be coordinated through your doctor’s offices, surgeons, hospitals, employers, and police.
+Getting the appropriate documentation together and making sure that all of the documentation and evidence supports your claim can be complicated and time-consuming.
+Meanwhile, you are going to doctor’s appointments, recuperating from your injuries, and trying to get back to work.
 Not to mention, you probably have a family that has been tremendously challenged by your recent injuries and lost wages.

 Importance of Hiring an Experienced Car Crash Attorney

-Obviously, the first thing you should do after a car accident is seek medical assistance.
+Obviously, the first thing you should do after a car accident is to seek medical assistance.
 The next step should be to contact an experienced car accident attorney before you return calls to any auto insurance carrier.
 An attorney can go over the facts of your accident and advise you of the appropriate steps to take to be sure the insurance company treats you fairly.
-More often than not, we advise people of things they should Not do such as have long conversations with the insurance company and signing blank medical authorizations.
+More often than not, we advise people of things they should not do such as have long conversations with the insurance company and signing blank medical authorizations.

 Check out and download our free iPhone/Droid app for Accident Checklist, expense logs, free case evaluation, and emergency notifications.